Location and history

 For more than a hundred years, the KNIR has been synonymous with quality research and education in Rome.

 The Institute was founded in 1904.
-The main objective at that time was to study the Vatican archives that had just been opened up.
+The main objective at that time was to study the Vatican archives that had been opened up in 1883 on orders of Pope Leo XIII.
 These provided an unparalleled source of information on the cultural, political and religious history of the Netherlands in an international context.
 The KNIR soon expanded its area of activity to other fields of research, in particular the art history, ancient studies and archaeology of Italy and the Mediterranean.

 Since 1933, the Institute has had its own building, designed by Italian engineer Gino Cipriani and The Hague architect Jan Stuyt.
 The building is located in the Valle Giulia, an area which was allocated for various international institutions during the fascist regime.
 It was opened on 29 April 1933 in the presence of Benito Mussolini.